Things To Do In Ajijic

 Black-backed oriole spotted on our primavera tree here at your vacation rental

-Photo taken by Gail Heinz-Miller
+Bird in our primavera tree, photo taken by Gail Heinz-Miller

-Car Rentals: Linea Professional Rent a Car, just a block east of your vacation rental on the Carretera. http://lprentacar.com.
-Antonio Regalado is well-respected for purchase assistance, hood locks, and especially for car rentals. antonio-reg@hotmail.com, 33-1804-8070, or via FaceBook.
+Car Rentals: We recommend Diego Beltran, 33-1328-0443. there is Linea Professional Rent a Car, just a block east of your vacation rental on the Carretera, 376-766-2555 from 9-5. http://lprentacar.com.
+Antonio Regalado is well-respected for purchase assistance and for car rentals. antonio-reg@hotmail.com, 33-1804-8070, or via FaceBook.

 car rentals close to your vacation rentals